for those who love to travel in style. Learn about the differences between the two and the circumstances where each serves best.

 Additionally, the BMW 320i comes with six speakers, while the 330i comes with a 10-speaker audio setup.
 The BMW 320i has a traditional meter cluster with analog dials, while the 330i has a fancier digital live cockpit with an instrument cluster.
 Unfortunately, the digital display is harder to read while driving due to information overload.

-According to the BMW of Florence, the BMW 320i provides a cheaper alternative to luxury driving.
+, the BMW 320i provides a cheaper alternative to luxury driving.
 You can choose between Sports and Sports Plus.
 Each of them has a convenience and premium tier.

 Other notable features that you may be interested in include the Track Handling Package and Driver Assistance.